 You will encounter quality attributes in the book "Software Architecture in Practice", these are measurable non-functional requirements that describe intrinsic qualities in software architectures, such as availability, maintainability, performance, reliability, etc.

 Wikipedia has an extensive list of Software system quality attributes, here is a few subjectively picked attributes that has great significance in systems.
 We will start with availability.

 Availability or "highly available" is a term used on systems which have an adequate (or better) uptime.
 A system that is available is: there and ready to carry out tasks when it needs to be.
 This does not necessarily mean that it has a 99.9% uptime.
 For some systems it is okay to be down for some time, such as the world's stock exchanges which are often only open 8 hours at a time.
 They only need to be available at a certain portion of the day and are fine to not carry out their tasks outside opening hours.
 Internal systems in companies may be another example where time registration systems can be down during the weekend.

 Being highly available may not mean that you receive the same level of service all the time.
 An example could be that you may be able to send text messages on Facebook messenger but not images for a while.
 Messenger as a whole is still available but in a degraded state.
-A system that can still operate even when error occurs can be considered fault tolerant.
+A system that can still operate even when errors occur can be considered fault tolerant.
 The whole system may not be operational but you can still do your main tasks.